LindySez | Recipes

 • Using tweezers or needle-nose pliers, remove all the pin bones from the trout.
 Season the flesh side with salt and pepper.

-• Cut the leek and carrot into 2 ½ to 3-inch pieces, cut each piece in half, and then into a fine julienne.
+• Cut the leek and carrot into 2 ½ to 3-inch pieces, and then into a fine julienne.

 • Heat the butter and oil together in a large skillet, when the foam from the butter subsides, add the julienned vegetables; saute until crisp-tender, about 5 minutes.